I started to learn Russian in January 2016, because I met a great Russian girl in my university.

-Once you're sure you want to learn the language, look the Russian alphabet up online.
+Once you're sure you want to learn the Russian language, look the Cyrillic alphabet up online.
 Make sure you find a page with sound, and examples of each letter in a real word.
 Systematically go through the letters, write them down, and say them out loud.
-Alternatively you can download any common language app such as Duolingo or Memrise to learn Russian for free.
+Alternatively you can download any common language learning app such as Duolingo or Memrise to learn Russian for free.

 Russian cursive looks beautiful doesn't it.
 But can you read it?

 After a couple of years of learning, I can now read Russian cursive.
 That may sound long, but I never focused on it.
 You can learn it quite quickly if you focus on it.